asamuzaK/webext-schema/README.md

 ### schema.getAll()

-Async function to get all schemas as a single object.
+Get all schemas as a single object.
 Returns an object containing all schemas.
 Note that the key of the object is the file name and the value is the schema.